oscarolsson94/react-native-test/README.md

 ## Notes

-- I have been working with React on the web for a few of years, but sadly it's hard finding React Native assignments.
+- I have been working with React on the web for a few years, but sadly it's hard finding React Native assignments.
 I have therefore only been building a few side projects on my own in Native, hence I will use this as an excuse for using Expo to complete this test.

-- I am really eager to learn more about Native, as I love the entire Javascript ecosystem and as with anything you enjoy, you have an easier time learning it.
+- I am really eager to learn more about Native, as I love the entire Javascript ecosystem and as with anything you enjoy, you have an easier time learning and adapting to it.

 ## Things I would improve if there was time